JBL Live Free 2

 See price on Amazon | See price on Amazon |

-Ingress protection ratings is the rank of protection given by an enclosure, against solids and liquids.
-The letters 'IP' are followed by two values The first value of the IP rating represents protection against solids say dust, followed by the one that refers to protection against liquids (water).
+IP ratings refer to the rating of protection given by an enclosure, against solids and water.
+In the format of IPXX, 'X' represents a number The first value means protection against solids say dust, followed by the one that refers to resistance against liquids (sweat).

 no data available to specify a protection rating